 If you’re ready to live a life free from glasses or contact lenses, LASIK surgery could be the solution you’ve been searching for!
-LASIK — short for laser-assisted in situ keratomileusis — treats nearsightedness (myopia), farsightedness (hyperopia), and astigmatism, allowing patients to see clearly without contacts or glasses.
+LASIK — short for laser-assisted in situ keratomileusis — treats refractive error like nearsightedness (myopia), farsightedness (hyperopia), and astigmatism, allowing patients to see clearly without corrective lenses or glasses.

 Below, you’ll find the answers to common questions about the procedure.